zama-ai/tfhe-rs/tfhe/docs/tutorials/ascii_fhe_string.md

 # Cargo.toml

 [dependencies]
-# Default configuration for x86 Unix machines:
 tfhe = { version = "0.11.0", features = ["integer"] }
 ```

-Refer to the [installation guide](../getting\_started/installation.md) for other configurations.

-The `FheAsciiString::encrypt` function performs data validation to ensure the input string contains only ASCII characters.
+The `MyFheString::encrypt` function performs data validation to ensure the input string contains only ASCII characters.

 In FHE operations, direct branching on encrypted values is not possible.
 However, you can evaluate a boolean condition to obtain the desired outcome.
 Here is an example to check and convert the 'char' to a lowercase without using a branch: